mohsend/Magnificent-University-Projects/MASM_assembly/README.md

 #MASM 8086 Assembly
-These files are simple tested 8086 assembly programs.
+These files are simple tested 8086 assembly codes.

 I wrote a [wiki page on how to assemble these files in Persian](https://github.com/mohsend/Magnificent-University-Projects/wiki/assembly).